Character Group Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Character

-Character Group PLC operates in the toy industry, focusing on the design, development, and distribution of toys, games, and related products.
-The company is known for its innovative and diverse product range, catering to various market segments and consumer preferences.
+Character Group PLC operates in the toy industry, focusing on the design, development, and distribution of toys and games.
+The company is known for its diverse range of products and has a strong market presence in the UK and internationally.

 Technical Sentiment Signal: Hold